matt-FFFFFF/hassio-addon-teslamate/README.md

 ### MQTT Configuration

 You **must** have a username and password defined for your MQTT user, do not use the HA local login (thanks [quach128](https://github.com/quach128)).
-Below is a sample configuration using the Mosquitto MQTT addon agailable in the Home Assistant core addon repo:
+Below is a sample configuration using the Mosquitto MQTT addon available in the Home Assistant core addon repo:

 ```yaml
 mqtt_host: core-mosquitto